muratk5n/thirdwave/en/index.md

 anyone is better.
 It’s the ‘anybody else is better’ issue that the JCS had with Obama’s policy.”
 The Joint Chiefs felt that a direct challenge to Obama’s policy would have 'had a zero chance of success.'

-So in the autumn of 2013 they decided to take steps against the extremists without going through political channels, by providing US intelligence to the militaries of other nations, on the understanding that it would be passed on to the Syrian army and used against the common enemy, Jabhat al-Nusra and Islamic State.
+So in the autumn of 2013 they decided to take steps against the extremists without going through political channels, by providing US intelligence to the militaries of other nations, on the understanding that it would be passed on to the Syrian army and used against the common enemy, Jabhat al-Nusra and Islamic State...
 'Obama didn’t know, but Obama doesn’t know what the JCS does in every circumstance, and that’s true of all presidents' [an official said].